luau-project/minpack-builder/doc/README.md

 # Documentation

-Welcome to the minpack-builder wiki!
+Welcome to the minpack-builder documentation!
 Here, you can find all the possible configuration options supported by ```minpack-builder```, and detailed build-and-install instructions for minpack on different combinations of platform / Fortran compiler toolchain.
 Moreover, we provide documentation to use minpack as a CMake package after you installed it through ```minpack-builder```.

 ## Build and Install Usage